-Such unimodal and multimodal explorations can, if they are deliberate, attentive, and self-knowing, eliminate doubt-producing alternatives and build toward the well-founded epistemic confidence that constitutes knowledge.
-They provide mutually reinforcing evidence that makes it increasingly probable that the retained visual impression was not erroneous.
-E.g., the yellow visual appearance of a banana seen from the same angle and distance is pro tanto evidence that an initially seen object's color appearance was not merely a trick of the illumination (Hurlbert and Ling, 2005); the subsequent visual and haptic examination of an object's form provides corroborating pro tanto evidence regarding its form (making it improbable that the initial visual spherical appearance was merely a result of noise, confusion with other objects, or simply insufficient experiential data).
-Using these methods, the perceiver approaches empirical certainty about the object's color and form, and, thus, ultimately, that the object really is a banana, not some simulacrum thereof (cf. Matthen 2012).
+Such unimodal and multimodal explorations can, if they are deliberate, attentive, and self-aware, eliminate doubt-producing alternatives and build toward the well-founded epistemic confidence that constitutes knowledge.
+They provide mutually reinforcing evidence that makes it increasingly probable that the resultant visual belief was accurate, well-founded, and not in need of further adjustment or revision.
+E.g., the yellow visual appearance of a banana seen from a different angle and distance is evidence that its initial yellow appearance was not merely a trick of the illumination (Hurlbert and Ling, 2005); the subsequent visual and haptic examination of an object's form again provides corroborating evidence regarding its form (making it improbable that the initial visual appearance was merely a result of noise, confusion with other objects, or simply insufficient experiential data).
+Using these methods, the perceiver approaches empirical certainty about the object's color and form, and, thus, ultimately, that the object really is a yellow banana, not some simulacrum thereof (cf. Matthen 2012).

-The observation that sensory exploration can, ubiquitously and in quite ordinary cases, provide evidence that shores up the warrant of perceptual appearances generalizes to a wide range of perceptible qualities in a wide range of perceptual modalities.
+The observation that sensory exploration can, ubiquitously and in quite ordinary cases, provide evidence that shores up the warrant of perceptual beliefs generalizes to a wide range of perceptible qualities in a wide range of perceptual modalities.
 After all, it is a permanent feature of our epistemic lives that the circumstances of perception are incomplete and noisy, that the energy striking our transducers is the joint product of perceived objects and sundry parameters of the perceptual conditions (and of our own bodies), and that perceptual signals therefore underdetermine just what condition of the distal world is responsible for the perceptual experience.
 Sensory exploration allows us to overcome these obstacles to perceptual knowledge by affording a wider class of perceptual evidence that eliminates various potential defeaters of our perceptually informed beliefs — defeaters not excluded by our initial perceptual encounter, taken all by itself.

 V. The specificity of sensory exploration

-Appeal to sensory exploration provides one way into Molyneux's relatively underdiscussed 1688 question about sensory knowledge.
-For now we can ask: is the Molyneux patient capable of using these methods as a part of the restoration of sight?A crucial complication here is that the forms of sensory exploration that contribute to perceptual knowledge are plausibly specific to particular sensible qualities in particular sensory modalities.
+Knowledge by sensory exploration provides one way into Molyneux's relatively underdiscussed 1688 question about sensory knowledge.
+For now we can ask:

+Would a newly sighted person be able to employ these methods when she began properly to see?

+Is the capacity to use these methods intermodally developmentally acquired as a part of acquiring the ability to see?

+Would someone fail to qualify as possessing vision if she were unable to use sight to confirm haptic beliefs and touch to confirm visual ones?

+What we need to remember here is that when we employ sensory exploration, it is in order to gain perceptual knowledge concerning particular sensible qualities in particular sensory modalities.
+For example, we employ sensory exploration to know about the colour or shape of something, and not to know e.g., the cellular structure of something.